rrnewton/haskell-lockfree/AtomicPrimops/DEVLOG.md

    cabal install --disable-library-profiling --disable-documentation

-But NOT with a vanially cabal install (profiling and documentation).
+But NOT with a vanilla cabal install (profiling and documentation).
 As expected, it is the profiling that makes the difference.
 Note that I am NOT building the test with profiling.
 The profiling version should be IRRELEVANT.
 Why does this cause the segfault?